-The GRID program is for end-user facilities management executives (e.g., Director of Facilities, or similar).
-It will be delivered by Occupiers Journal Limited , taking a fresh dynamic approach to creating new knowledge (i.e. research) and testing its application in the context of strategic FM (i.e. development), hence the name “GRID”, or Global Research Into Development.
+The GRID program is for end-user facilities management executives (e.g., viagra sale Director of Facilities, there or similar).
+It will be delivered by Occupiers Journal Limited , salve taking a fresh dynamic approach to creating new knowledge (i.e. research) and testing its application in the context of strategic FM (i.e. development), hence the name “GRID”, or Global Research Into Development.

 GRID focuses in particular on the Chief Operating Officer’s field of vision, via business units and functions, down the line to the management of service providers and other components of the FM supply chain.
 The program operates through regional working groups centered in various “hubs” around the world, thus providing a blend of local and global perspectives and insights.

 - Make Facilities/Workplace Managers More Effective.
 Address the challenges managers face when tasked with coordinating HR/IT/CRE/FM to deliver alignment across corporate strategy, strategic business units, service providers and the workplace.

 - Improve Senior Management Buy-In and Support.
 Communicate to senior management the business value and benefits of initiatives designed to deliver an effective workplace.

 - Create Powerful Functional and Business Unit Relationships.
 Develop more productive business relationships between the central service function and strategic business units.

 GRID Study #1: “Raising the Bar: Enhancing the Strategic Role of Facilities Management”